RobSero/Blog/README.md

 - Django
 - PostgreSQL Database

-The Django backend was selected over Flask generally for the ease of setup as the project is not too demanding on the server side and the in-built django admin page was sufficient for blogging as it is only me as the superuser.
+The Django backend was selected over Flask generally for the ease of setup as the project is not too demanding on the server side and the in-built django admin page was sufficient for blogging as it is only myself as the superuser.
 Furthermore Jinja is already setup with Django quite nicely and so it meant that transitioning from React to Jinja was relatively smooth.